 A ceremonial groundbreaking was held on October 24, 2004, with the plant being completed in an industry record eight months time.

 In 2007, EKAE received a coveted Safety and Health Achievement Recognition Program (SHARP) award for the Occupational Safety and Health Administration (OSHA).
 EKAE was the second ethanol plant in the country to receive accreditation under the program, which recognizes small businesses that operate an exemplary safety and health management system.
-The two-year SHARP certification was awarded again in 2009 (see a list of SHARP companies, click here).
+EKAE has continued to be a member of the program since.